Creating print ready covers to publisher specs

 Adding special finishes.

 Special Finishes are extra design embellishments often used on book covers including foils, embossing, diecutting and varnishes.
-They are represented in InDesign by the use of spot colour swatches used on dedicated layers of the same name.
+They are represented in InDesign by the use of spot colour swatches on dedicated layers of the same name.

 If Add Special Finishes is selected in step 3 an additional dialog is shown where the finish(es) can be chosen.